Are Cadillacs Reliable? (Cadillac Reliability Guide)

 Is a Cadillac a good car to own?

-Cadillacs are good cars to own, but their expensive maintenance and repair cost makes them a difficult option to own for a long time.
-The reliability of Cadillac cars is impressive.
-You have awesome fuel economy, great drive performance, and amazing safety specs.
-Owning a Cadillac is not a bad idea.
+Cadillacs can be good cars to own, but their expensive maintenance and repair cost makes them a difficult option to own for a long time.

 How long do Cadillac cars last?